tanmaymishu/express-ts-starter/README.md

 - `npm run test`: Run all the unit and integration tests located in /tests directory.
 - `npm run start`: Compile the .ts source files and run the project by invoking the compiled source files.
 - `npm run fmt`: Format the source code using the rules defined in .prettierrc.
+- `npm run entity:make`: Create a migration file.
+Ex: `npm run entity:make Post`.
+An entity file will be created inside the /src/database/sql/entities directory.
 - `npm run migrate:make`: Create a migration file.
-Ex: `npm run migrate:make create_users_table`.
-A migration file with current timestamp will be created inside the /src/database/migrations directory.
+Ex: `npm run migrate:make CreatePostsTable`.
+A migration file with current timestamp will be created inside the /src/database/sql/migrations directory.
 - `npm run migrate`: Migrate the database schema.
 This will apply all newly created migrations.
 - `npm run migrate:rollback`: Undo the last run migration.
 - To run more migration or seed-specific commands, consider installing the knex cli globally.
 [Learn more](https://knexjs.org/#Migrations-CLI).